seethaa/experia/README.md

-# Group Project - *Experia*
+# Group Project - *mpromptu*

 How long have you been stuck in routine work and losing passion in your life?
 It is time to make a change!
-New learning experiences, discovering new cities more deeply, and enjoying in the moment are great ways to save us from boredom. **Experia** helps make that possible! **Experia** is an Android app that makes experience matches based on your location in real-time.
-It can be your local friend to introduce new stuff to do around your area, or your smart guide when you are traveling in a new city and looking for something unique, or even a great tool to make new friends! **Experia** can make you realize *there are so many possibilities in life!*
+New learning experiences, discovering new cities more deeply, and enjoying in the moment are great ways to save us from boredom. **mpromptu** helps make that possible! **mpromptu** is an Android app that makes experience matches based on your location in real-time.
+It can be your local friend to introduce new stuff to do around your area, or your smart guide when you are traveling in a new city and looking for something unique, or even a great tool to make new friends! **mpromptu** can make you realize *there are so many possibilities in life!*

-Time spent: **80** hours spent in total
+Time spent: **120** hours spent in total

 ## User Stories

 The following **required** functionality is completed:
 * [x] User can sign in with Facebook/Gmail account (to browse and save experiences)
 * [x] User can see navigation drawer with [Location, Category, Bookmarks, Settings, and Profile] fragments.
-  * [ ] User can select current location or type in location in the Location fragment (similar to Groupon).
+  * [x] User can select current location or type in location in the Location fragment (similar to Groupon).
   * [ ] User can select Category filters and show filtered experiences.
 User can select experience based on three categories of experience: **thrill**, **social**, and **fun** (or all)
 * [x] User can switch to map view to browse experiences around him/her
   * [x] Icons show type of experience nearby